Picture by Bertie - a retake of the classic illustration by Walter Crane.

 “Somebody has been lying in my bed!” said the middle bear, in his middle voice.

-And when the small, wee bear came to look at his bed, there was the bed cover in its place, and the angelic face of a little girl snoring away, fast asleep.
+And when the little, small, wee bear came to look at his bed, upon the pillow there was a pool of golden curls, and the angelic face of a little girl snoring away, fast asleep.